 This round brings us to nearly $160 million in total funding.
 Our investors are doubling down on the next chapter in Contentful’s story, a testament to the market opportunity ahead for our content platform.

-This funding fuels our continued growth as we create the platform of choice for leading brands such as ITV, Urban Outfitters, Aldo and Jack in the Box, to power the content that flows throughout their global businesses.
+This funding fuels our continued growth as we create the platform of choice for leading brands such as ITV, Urban Outfitters, ALDO Group and Jack in the Box, to power the content that flows throughout their global businesses.

 New leadership will put this funding to work